 Please check your documents carefully and contact us immediately if any information on any document is incorrect.
 We cannot accept any liability if we are not notified of any inaccuracies in any document within 10 days of our sending it out (5 days for tickets).
 You may contact us by e-mail at firstname.lastname@example.org or call us on 01283 742 300.

 The relevant deposit and insurance premium (if purchased) must be paid to confirm your booking.
-The balance of the holiday cost is due 8 weeks prior to the departure*.
+The balance of the holiday cost is due 8 weeks* prior to the departure.
 If full payment is not made on time, we will cancel your booking and keep all payments paid at that date and levy the cancellation charges shown in clause 7.
-If booking within 8 weeks of departure, full payment must be made at the time of booking. * 13 weeks for cruises aboard Aegean Odyssey and Queen Mary 2.
+If booking within 8 weeks* of departure, full payment must be made at the time of booking. *13 weeks for cruises aboard Queen Mary 2, and all European River Cruises, Yacht & Tall Ship Cruises and 14 weeks for Oberammergau Passion Play, Salzburg & Lake Constance.

 A binding contract comes into existence when we issue the confirmation invoice.